madixson/DogsvsCats_4380Project/README.md

 * Describe the training:
   * The training was done using TensorFlow and Keras libraries in Python programming language.
 The code was run on a Google Colab notebook with a GPU accelerator.

+* Simple CNN:
   * The training took 20 epochs, where each epoch represents one full pass through the training data.
   * The training loss decreased and the accuracy increased with each epoch.
 The validation loss and accuracy showed a similar trend.
 Overall, the training and validation loss decreased, while the training and validation accuracy increased with every epoch.
   * The training was stopped after 20 epochs.
 This was a pre-determined value, but early stopping techniques can be used to stop the training when the validation loss does not improve after a certain number of epochs.

+* VGG16:
+  * The training took 20 epochs, where each epoch represents one full pass through the training data.

+* ResNet:
+  * The training took 20 epochs, where each epoch represents one full pass through the training data.
+  * The training loss decreased and the accuracy increased with each epoch.
+The validation loss and accuracy showed a similar trend.
+Overall, the training

 ### Performance Comparison